MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-silent-aad.md

 ## How silent authentication works

 The ADAL.js library creates a hidden iframe for OAuth 2.0 implicit grant flow.
-But the library specifies `prompt=none`, so Azure AD never shows the sign in page.
-In case, if the user interaction is required to sign in or grant access to the application, AAD immediately returns an error that ADAL.js reports to the app.
+But the library specifies `prompt=none`, so Azure AD never shows the sign-in page.
+In case, if the user interaction is required to sign in or grant access, AAD immediately returns an error that ADAL.js reports to the app.
 At this point, app can only show sign in button if necessary.

 ## How to do silent authentication